catios/cati/doc/api/package/Pkg.md

         Output structure: list [ [<version>, <arch>] ]

     `installed(self)`
-    :   Checks current package is installed
+    :   Checks current package is installed. if yes, returns installed version and if not, returns False